MSU Billings Catalog

 Family Housing

 MSU Billings offers 10 family housing apartments for students currently enrolled at MSU Billings.
-Family housing eligibility includes: married students, single parent with children, or married students with children.
-Family housing apartments include 6 three-bedroom apartments and 4 two-bedroom apartments.
-There is an application and $25.00 application fee to place your name on the waiting list for an available apartment.
+Family housing eligibility includes married students, single parent with children, or married students with children.
+Family housing apartments include six, three-bedroom apartments and four, two-bedroom apartments.
+There is an application and $25.00 application fee to be placed on the waiting list for an available apartment.

 To obtain more information about family housing apartments, contact Housing & Residence Life at (406) 657-2333 or visit www.msubillings.edu/reslife/familyhsing.htm